-An Olympia 2-B in the trailer.
-Check the terrified dove ...
+An Olympia 2-B of the trailer.
+Check the frightened dove ...
 Olympian was developed as a unit plan for Olympics

-Helsinki 1940 Of the known causes, it became the certain encumbrances.
+Helsinki 1940.
+Of the known causes it became certain encumbrances.

 A hang-gliders in thermals.
 Hang pilots have their fields just below Ålleberg-.

-I conclude with an image well is the essence of flight endeavor.
+I conclude with an image as well is the essence of air aspiration.

 A film about the landing with a Slingsby sail trailer: